google/WebFundamentals/src/content/en/fundamentals/accessibility/03-semantics-navigation/semnav-four.md

     - "Catching, identifying, and removing potential accessibility roadblocks before they happen can improve your development process and reduce maintenance requirements."
 ---

-# Semantics and Navigating Content Wrap-up

 You've seen that the more meaningful your headings are, as well as your link text page semantics, the more usable your page will be to a screen reader user.

-You've also seen that, as a general rule, you shouldn't try to control a screen reader user's experience; screen reader users will use the information available plus the capabilities of the tool they're using to find their own ways of using the page.
+You've also seen that, as a general rule, you shouldn't try to control a screen reader user's experience; screen reader users will use the information available plus the capabilities of the tool they use &mdash; including its idiosyncracies &mdash; to find their own ways of using the page.

 In the next lesson, we'll take a look at what we can do if HTML doesn't have the exact semantics we need or if, for some reason, the HTML element we would usually use isn't a good fit.